Join us on Discord Follow on Twitter Buy us a coffee Follow the journal

 Mods that extend scrapping in settlements have far less of a strain on the system but will still cause framerate drops in a 3x3 grid around the affected areas.
 Furthermore, there are several places on the map where building in one settlement will affect how another settlement functions – due to the game loading 5x5 cells at a time around the character.

-As of this writing, and to my knowledge, there are only one PC, one PlayStation mod, and two Xbox mods that use different techniques in order to keep the optimization system in place.
+As of this writing, and to my knowledge, there are only two PC, one PlayStation mod, and three Xbox mods that use different techniques in order to keep the optimization system in place.
 The PC and PlayStation mods have been ported to Xbox by the original mod authors.

 Processor and Framerate Considerations